anthumchris/opus-bitrates/README.md

 The [Opus Codec](https://opus-codec.org/) allows us to have the smallest and highest-quality audio files on the web.
 This demo shows the tradeoffs between file sizes and audio quality.

 Not working on Safari or iOS because of browser limitations (`AudioWorklet` unsupported).
-Mobile Chrome 85 and below on Android results in choppy audio playback (see [GoogleChromeLabs/web-audio-samples #189](https://github.com/GoogleChromeLabs/web-audio-samples/issues/189#issuecomment-556120277)).
+Mobile Chrome 85 and below on Android results in choppy audio playback ([Chromium issue #1090441](https://bugs.chromium.org/p/chromium/issues/detail?id=1090441)).

 # Developers